melentye/andrey-melentyev.com/src/2017-11-26_python-environments-and-where-to-find-them.md

 * Maintaining isolated Python environments, each environment having their own set of packages and allowing to use different versions of libraries in different projects.

+The post walks through some of the popular tools realizing the above use cases.

+[TOC]

 ### pip

 [PyPA](https://www.pypa.io/en/latest/) is the Python Packaging Authority,